rghvdberg/ninjas/README.md

 - set number of slices using the Slices knob
 - set slicing method using the slider
- **Raw**: slices up the sample in equal parts **Onsets** snaps the slice start and end to the nearest detected onset
+ **Raw**: slices up the sample in equal parts **Onsets**: snaps the slice start and end to the nearest detected onset
 - Sample slices will be mapped to C4 (midi note 60) and up
 - Change the pitch of a slice with pitchbend
 - Each slice has it's own **ADSR** and **playmode** settings.
 Use the righthand **Slice Selector** to select the slice you want to edit